-Kathy Didawick is Vice President of Congressional Communications for the Blue Cross and Blue Shield Association (BCBSA), a national federation of 38 independent, community-based and locally operated Blue Cross and Blue Shield companies.
-The Blue System is the nation's largest health insurer covering 100 million people – one-in-three of all Americans.
-It is the largest single processor of Medicare claims in the nation, and holds the world's largest privately underwritten health insurance contract – the 5.2 million-member Federal Employee Program (FEP)®
+Kathy Didawick is Vice President of Congressional Communications for the Blue Cross Blue Shield Association (BCBSA), a national federation of 36 independent, community-based and locally operated Blue Cross and Blue Shield companies.
+The Blue System is the nation's largest health insurer covering more than 106 million members people – one-in-three of all Americans.
+It is the largest single processor of Medicare claims in the nation, and holds the world's largest privately underwritten health insurance contract – the 5.4 million-member Federal Employee Program (FEP)®

-Didawick also serves on the Board of Directors for the Congressional Award, which was established by Congress in 1979.
-Additionally, she serves on the Board of Directors for the Public Affairs Council, composed of leaders from the public affairs profession.
+Didawick also serves on the board of directors for the Congressional Award, which was established by Congress in 1979.
+Additionally, she serves on the board of directors for the Public Affairs Council, which is composed of leaders from the public affairs profession.

 Didawick earned a bachelor’s degree at Radford University with a double major in marketing and management.